gregwhitaker/ratpack-s3upload-example/README.md

 This example requires the following:

 1. AWS Account
-2. Access Key and Secret Key configured on your machine
+2. AWS Access Key ID and AWS Secret Access Key configured on your machine
-3. An S3 bucket configured in your AWS account that can be access by your keys
+3. S3 bucket configured in your AWS account that can be accessed by your keys

 ## Running the Example